The $s$-weak order and $s$-permutahedra I: combinatorics and lattice structure: Introduction

 As in the classical case, the $s$-weak order and the $s$-Tamari lattice possess beautiful underlying geometric structures, which are apparent in Figure~\ref{fig_s022_perm_asso} and Figure~\ref{fig:3d-example}.
 These structures, which we call the \emph{$s$-permutahedron} and the \emph{$s$-associahedron}, will be introduced and studied in a sequel of this work.
 This first paper may be regarded as the combinatorial foundations of the theory, while the second part will have a more geometric flavour.

-The $s$-weak order has been considered in \cite{pons_lattice_2015} for the case $s=(m,\dots, m)$ under the name ``metasylvester lattice''.
-The results in this paper are more general.
-This article is the first part of a long version of an extended abstract of our work, which is available in~\cite{FPSAC2019}.
+The case where $s=(m,\dots, m)$ corresponds to the afore mentioned paper~\cite{pons_lattice_2015}, where it was called the ``metasylvester lattice''.
+Note that \cite{pons_lattice_2015} has only been published as an extended abstract so many of the proofs, even for the $m$ case, are actually novel to this paper.
+Furthermore, note that this article is the first part of a long version of an extended abstract of our work, which was presented at the FPSAC 2019 conference in Ljubljana and is available in~\cite{FPSAC2019}.
+A blog post about the story behind the talk appears in~\cite{BlogViv}.

 Beside the paper, we provide the SageMath~\cite{SageMath2022} code used to reach the results as well as a demo SageMath worksheet with computations of all examples in this paper~\cite{SageDemoI}.